open-wc/open-wc/docs/faq/README.md

       at node_modules/redux/es/redux.js:657:1
 ```

 The reason for this is that Redux ships CommonJS by default, and expects `process.env.NODE_ENV` to be set.
 In the browser, this is not the case.
-There are two ways to go about this:

-1. Set the `process.env.NODE_ENV` variable on the `window` object
-2. Use the ESM build of Redux instead.
+The solution for this is to use the ESM build of Redux instead.
 It's importable from <a href="https://unpkg.com/browse/redux@4.0.5/es/redux.mjs">`node_modules/redux/es/redux.mjs`</a>.
 Note that the `.js` version still expects `process.env.NODE_ENV`, but the `.mjs` version does _not_.
 You'll want to use the `.mjs` version.

 And everything should run in the browser as expected.